305-059 Drama practice IV - the scenario

 Contents:

-• Practical exploration of various scenic materials
+• Practical exploration of a range of scenic elements

 • Dialogical approaches to composition, improvisation, and recontextualization

-• Multimedia vs. intermedial compositional approaches
+• Multimedia and intermedial approaches to composition

 • Film and audio editing